kennt/CarND2-MPC/README.md

 (insert photo)

 To reduce this problem, I instead used a quadratic polynomial for fitting.
-This would not be as an exact fit but is more stable and reduced the instability compared to the cubic.
+This does result in a more inexact fit but is more stable and reduced the instability compared to the cubic.

 Also, the impact of the other hyperparameters (__N__ and __dt__) also helped to smooth out the curves as well as making the car take sharper turns.